 Iran official upbeat over nuclear talks, top delegate cautious

-Iran and global powers have held several rounds of negotiations since April in Vienna, working on steps that Tehran and Washington must take on sanctions and nuclear activities to return to full compliance with the nuclear pact.
+Iran and global powers have negotiated in Vienna since April to work out steps that Tehran and Washington must take on sanctions and nuclear activities to return to full compliance with Iran's 2015 nuclear pact with world powers.

-Iran's top negotiator, Abbas Araqchi struck a more cautious stance in comments to state TV.
+Iran's top negotiator, Abbas Araqchi, however, struck a more cautious stance when speaking after the start of the latest round of talks on Tuesday.

-"There are still serious and important issues that need to be resolved," he said.
-"Today we will start the negotiations again and we hope that during the few days of talks, God willing, we will be able to reach the final solutions."
+"Many delegations hope this will be the last round of talks... but caution must be exercised," Araqchi said after the meeting of the remaining parties to the deal - Iran, Russia, China, France, Britain and Germany.

+"Issues which remain for finalisation and decision-making are among the important, but their number has decreased," he told state TV.

 On his way to the talks, U.S. Special Envoy for Iran Robert Malley said on Twitter: "The latest round of talks was constructive and saw meaningful progress.
 But much work still needs to be done."